-The California Water Quality monitoring Council approved the formation of a Data Management Workgroup (DMWG) in its recommended Comprehensive Monitoring Program Strategy for California released in December 2010.
-The DMWG will support data management efforts of existing and future theme-specific workgroups, as well as playing a coordinating role where data requirements cut across multiple themes.
+The California Water Quality Monitoring Council approved the formation of a Data Management Workgroup (DMWG) in its recommended Comprehensive Monitoring Program Strategy for California released in December 2010.
+The DMWG will-has since supported data management efforts of existing and future theme-specific workgroups, as well as playing a coordinating role where data-related issues requirements cut across multiple themes.